James-sjt/FashionMnist/README.md

   --dft=<bool>             Use high-pass filter to enhance images [default: False]
 """
 ```
-## 🔍 Model Enhancements
-✅ Self-Distillation (--dis)
-A self-distillation mechanism can be enabled using the dis parameter.
-This encourages the model to refine its own predictions by mimicking its own previous outputs, leading to enhanced feature extraction and improved generalization.

-✅ Frequency-Based Augmentation (--dft)
-When enabled via the dft parameter, the model uses high-pass filtering and Gaussian high-pass filtering to enhance edge features in the image.
-This augmentation strengthens the model’s ability to focus on discriminative patterns, improving performance especially in challenging scenarios.

-4. To draw the heatmap.
+4. To draw the heatmap to directly visualize the region where the model pays attention to.
 The heatmap will be saved in FashionMnist/HeapImg
 ```bash
 $ mkdir HeapImg
 $ python Visulization.py